wanghaisheng/responsive-landing-page-starter/content/blog/en/make-and-receive-phone-calls-in-android-apps-with-nexmo-in-app-voice-and-firebase-dr.md

 *Note: Firebase requires config variable keys to be lowercase, so we'll use snake case for our variable names.*

-If you wish, you could upload the private key string found in the `.nexmo-app` file from your Nexmo application as a firebase config variable instead of uploading the entire `private.key` file to the firebase functions.
+If you wish, you could upload the private key string found in the `.nexmo-app` file from your Vonage application as a firebase config variable instead of uploading the entire `your_private_key_name.key` file to the firebase functions.

 ## Link a phone number and user to our application